pub struct Timer { /* private fields */ }Expand description

 pub fn advance(&self, duration: Duration)

-Advance the timer by duration
+Advance the timer by duration, potentially waking any Sleep futures

 that have completed.